TWINSBURG — They’ve dealt with the loss of their top player for much of the season.

 Fortunately for the Tigers, though, an age-old fact still exists for the ladies who call Ravenna Road their second home.

 Twinsburg is still Hudson’s master.

 The host Tigers accomplished another season sweep of the Explorers after earning a 52-43 victory Wednesday.

 With the win, Twinsburg, which has not lost to Hudson in more than a decade, improved to 7-14 overall.
 The Tigers finished 6-8 in the Suburban League National Conference.

 The Explorers dropped to 8-13 overall.
 Hudson finished 4-10 in the conference.

-Pride, who was particularly disruptive on defense, scored a game-high 22 points.
+Gregory, who was particularly disruptive on defense, scored a game-high 22 points.
 She also had six rebounds and five steals.

 Senior point guard Jada Austin added 15 points and senior guard Faith Gregory contributed nine points for the Tigers, who dominated the glass for much of the second half.